ATU-BDAAI/ca2-assignment-Sedatjsw/README.md

 - OpenCV
 - Tesseract OCR
 - NLTK
+- spaCy
 - Scikit-learn
 - Pandas
 - Matplotlib

+---

 ## Limitations

-This project focuses on demonstrating the pipeline rather than optimising performance.
+This project focuses on demonstrating a complete pipeline rather than optimising performance.

 - The dataset is small and not suitable for training machine learning models
 - OCR errors can affect downstream NLP results
-- The visual detection approach is basic and does not provide precise segmentation
+- The visual detection approach is contour-based and not highly precise
+- Complex document layouts (e.g. posters) produce many detected regions
+- Named Entity Recognition may be affected by OCR noise

+---

 ## Conclusion

 This project demonstrates how computer vision and NLP can be combined into a single pipeline to process and analyse documents.

+The inclusion of enhanced named entity recognition (spaCy) and structured region detection improves both text understanding and visual analysis.

-While the system works well for demonstrating the overall process, it also highlights the challenges of working with real-world document data, especially in terms of OCR quality and document variability.
+While the system works well for demonstrating the overall process, it also highlights the challenges of working with real-world document data, especially in terms of OCR quality, layout complexity and document variability.